ceccon-t/Chargen/README.md

 If building the project with Maven, instead of `Chargen.jar` be sure to use the path to the generated jar, which will be in the `target` directory and have the version as a suffix.

+### Run with ollama

+If you are using ollama for the LLM server, you will have to at a minimum pass the name of the model you want to chat with when starting the application by using the `-lm <model_name>` option.
+You will probably also want to use ollama's default port, 11434.
+Here is an example of how to chat with llama3.1 using ollama (check ollama's documentation for other model options):

+`$ java -jar Chargen.jar -lp 11434 -lm llama3.1`

+## Command-line options

+Here is the list of command-line options available when starting the application:

+- `-lp <port_number>`: Set the port where to reach the LLM server, <port_number> must be an integer indicating a port in your machine with a LLM server listening.
+Defaults to 8080.

+- `-sp <port_number>`: Set the port where to reach the Stable Diffusion server, <port_number> must be an integer indicating a port in your machine with a Stable Diffusion server listening.
+Defaults to 7860.

+- `-lm <model_name>`: Specify the name of the LLM model to be used, <model_name> must be a string.
+Necessary when using ollama as backend for text generation, has no effect when using llamafile.

+- `-lt <temperature>`: Specify the temperature to be used when generating text, the larger the temperature the more randomness it includes. <temperature> must be a decimal number, and usually fits in the [0.0-1.0) range.
+Make sure to use a dot (`.`) and not a comma to separate the parts of the number.
+Defaults to 0.9.

+These options are independent of each other, and can be combined as desired and in any order.
+Examples of using some of them can be found in section "How to run" of readme.

 ## How to build the project

 This is a simple Maven project, so the easiest way to build it is running `mvn clean package` in the Chargen folder (assuming Maven is installed - if not, check its site and install from there).
 A jar file containing everything the application needs to run will be created at `Chargen/target/Chargen-<VERSION>.jar`.